sophiebatten123/Tutoring-Hub/README.md

 - Refer to the project board regularly to keep focussed throughout the project.

 Using the MoSCow technique was extremely useful and helped me to accomplish more during my project.
-Below is a screenshot of the Agile Planning enviroment that I used throughout my project:
+Below is a screenshot of the Agile Planning environment that I used throughout my project:

 ![Agile-Planning](static/images/agile.png)

 # Design

 Throughout this project it was important that the design of the site was simplistic and carefully incorporated contrasting colours.
-This was accomplisheed by delicately adding turqouise and orange within the icons, button and header elements on the page.
+This was accomplished by delicately adding turquoise and orange within the icons, button and header elements on the page.
+---

-By using this technique the following criteria was accomplished:
+By using this technique, the following criteria was accomplished:
 - Foreground elements were never hindered by the background colours.
 - Elements of importance stood out clearly on the page for the user.
 - Site navigation was clear, cohesive and easy to navigate.

 ## Colour Scheme

 The colours for the site were selected through product research.
 It became clear that similar sites often use contrasting colours, making things 'pop' on the page.
-Furthermore it was important that the colours on the site allowed an easy flow of content throughout.
+Furthermore, it was important that the colours on the site allowed an easy flow of content throughout.

 ![Colour-Scheme](static/images/colours.png)

 ## Typography

 Fonts were equally important on the site.
 The aim was to create a childish feeling to the site, complementing the cartoon imagery seen within the header image.
 Moreover, text colours were kept simple either black or white with only the icon colours changing.
-This was to ensure that the information was accessible to users who may be visaully impaired.
+This was to ensure that the information was accessible to users who may be visually impaired.

 ![Typography](static/images/navigation.png)
 ![Typography](static/images/text.png)